After acceptance into the MA in Applied Anthropology program, the following requirements must be met for eligibility to graduate with the MA degree:

 - 35 units (5 units at the Summer Institute, then 30 units online)

 - 26 units graduate core requirements (see below)

-- 3 units (usually one course) outside elective.
-This course shall be from a discipline outside of Anthropology (advisor-approved graduate level taken before or during the program, or an upper division undergraduate course taken during the program).
+- 3 units (usually one course) breadth/applied focus elective.
+This course shall be from a discipline outside of Anthropology (graduate level taken before the program that was not applied toward the BA, or a graduate or upper division undergraduate course taken during the program).

-- A maximum of 3 units from outside HSU may be counted toward the degree (only “outside” elective course).
+- A maximum of 3 units from outside HSU may be counted toward the degree (only “breadth/applied focus” elective course).

 - Preliminary Exams: Taken at the end of the Summer Institute – must be passed to continue in the program.

 - Field Placement / Internship: At least 180 hours, arranged in consultation with advisor.